OlegArenz/gmmvi_reproducibility/README.rst

 - SEPYRUX on TALOS: 6 bad seeds
 - We also ignored two seeds for ZAMTRUX on Planar Robot, as the corresponding runs terminated early due to OOM.

 References
 ----------

+.. _Arenz et al., 2023:

-O. Arenz, P. Dahlinger, Z. Ye, M. Volpp, and G. Neumann.
+\O. Arenz, P. Dahlinger, Z. Ye, M. Volpp, and G. Neumann.
 A unified perspective on natural gradient variational inference with gaussian mixture models.
 Transactions on Machine Learning Research, 2023.
 URL: https://openreview.net/forum?id=tLBjsX4tjs.